elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ```

 At this point, we have working data from the model that's being rendered to the
 view.
-Let's move our character to the right on the screen by increasing the
+Let's move our character slightly to the right on the screen by
-`characterPositionX` value to `50` in the `initialModel`:
+increasing the `characterPositionX` value to `50` in the `initialModel`:

 ```elm
 initialModel : Model